 The oil and gas industry has been increasingly using dissimilar metal corrosion resistant alloys (CRAs) in subsea infrastructure in an effort to achieve enhanced corrosion protection and fatigue corrosion resistance.
-A typical scenario involves a carbon steel or high-strength, low-alloy (HSLA) material clad with an Inconel or stainless steel overlay and often utilizing CRA butt and/ or girth welds to fabricate pipelines, flowlines, jumpers, manifolds, and similar subsea hardware.
+A typical scenario involves a carbon steel or high-strength, low-alloy (HSLA) material clad with an Inconel or stainless steel overlay and often utilizing CRA butt and/or girth welds to fabricate pipelines, flowlines, jumpers, manifolds and similar subsea hardware.

 Inspection of dissimilar metal welds following fabrication is an important part of an integrity assurance program.
 The most common inspection method for such joints is radiographic testing (RT), either single or multiple shot, which can provide very good detection of volumetric flaws such as lack of fusion or trapped slag.
-However, RT may not provide high detection probabilities for sharp flaws such as hot cracks or tight lack of fusion, depending on flaw orientation.
-Therefore, automated PAUT systems have been employed in some circumstances to give increased flaw detection and sizing sensitivity.
-However, use of PAUT is not universal in the oil and gas industry and in many cases RT remains the standard inspection methodology.
+RT, however, may not provide high detection probabilities for sharp flaws such as hot cracks or tight lack of fusion, depending on flaw orientation.
+In response, automated ultrasonic testing using PAUT methods have been employed in some circumstances to give increased flaw detection and sizing sensitivity.
+Use of PAUT, however, is not universal in the oil and gas industry, and in many cases RT remains the standard inspection methodology.

 Ultrasonic techniques for carbon steel weld examination are well known and have been widely used for many years.
 When applied on dissimilar metal welds, however, complications can arise from grain coarsening and anisotropic microstructure, which may produce scattering of the ultrasonic wave, signal attenuation, and beam skewing.
 Current practice for performing PAUT inspections are typically more expensive compared with RT and require higher skilled personnel to setup and calibrate instrumentation, perform scans and interpret results.
-In addition, since the number of qualified PAUT inspectors is more limited, project delays can occur due to more limited availability of these inspectors.
+In addition, since the number of

+1250 Arthur E. Adams Dr. Columbus OH 43221 614.688.5000 ewi.org qualified PAUT inspectors is more limited, project delays can occur due to more limited availability of these inspectors.
 Consequently, EWI is developing a research program to assess potential improvements for inspection dissimilar metal welds.
 This will provide side-by-side comparisons of RT and conventional PAUT, and then quantify any improved resolution and sensitivity by using PAUT with FMC/TFM on the same set of test coupons.